Shire of Kondinin

 The Shire of Kondinin is a local government area in the eastern Wheatbelt region of Western Australia, about 300 km east of the state capital, Perth.
 The Shire's land area of 7376 km2 forms a narrow east-west band, located between the Shire of Narembeen to the north and the Shire of Kulin to the south.
 Its seat of government is the town of Kondinin.

 History

-The Kondinin Road District was gazetted on 15 May 1925, separating the district from the Roe Road District with effect from 1 July 1925.
-The first election was held on 5 September 1925, with the first meeting taking place on 12 September 1925.
+The Kondinin Road District was gazetted on 15 May 1925, separating the district from the Roe Road District with effect from 1 July in that year.
+The first election was held on 5 September 1925, with the first meeting taking place seven days later.

 It was declared a shire with effect from 1 July 1961 following the passage of the Local Government Act 1960, which reformed all remaining road districts into shires.

 Wards

-The shire was previously divided into four wards, however these were abolished in 2004.
+The shire was previously divided into four wards; however, these were abolished in 2004.
 All eight councillors sit at large.